 New York, NY 10003

-Depending on the type, digital media may be borrowed from our eLibrary anywhere from one hour to two weeks (registration required for use).
+Depending on the type, digital media may be borrowed from our eLibrary anywhere from one hour to two weeks (learn more about our eLibrary here).

 There are no fines for overdue material, but members are expected to reimburse the library for lost or damaged material.

-Renewals are possible via phone or email.
+Renewals are possible via our Online Catalog, by phone or email.
 No need to renew or return digital media such as eBooks - they expire automatically at the end of the loan period.

 For members outside of New York City, we offer loans by mail under the following condition: the library will pay to mail items to members, but members are responsible for the cost of return postage.